EMAIL BILL - [email protected]

 Smaller clothing brands with limited funds cannot afford the extra cost of additional samples.
 They need to get their sample right first time round – Second at a push.
 That means providing the sample maker with as much accurate information as possible.

 A good sample machinist will know exactly what information they need in order to produce an accurate prototype.
 They will also be able to spot imperfections in the pattern and the garment construction.
-Whats more important, they will point them out.
+Whats more important, they will point them out so that they can be corrected.

-There are plenty of poor sample makers who will just ignore any imperfections, and make the garment fit together somehow.
+There are plenty of poor sample makers who will just ignore any imperfections in the pattern, and make the garment fit together somehow.
 Professional clothing samples manufacturers will always make sure that your samples are made to the highest standards.

 Technical Garments.